Top Minneapolis police official demoted over 'white boys' comment

 “Today a Star Tribune article quoted a member of my administration making a statement that used words that were hurtful, unacceptable and does not reflect the attitudes and values of our department,” the e-mail said.
 “I want to apologize to all those who were offended by that statement.”

-Meanwhile, Knight’s backers, both inside the department and out, said the reactions were meant to obscure the MPD’s diversity problem and were rooted in “white fragility.”
+Meanwhile, Knight’s backers, both inside the department and out, said privately that the backlash was rooted in “white fragility” around having uncomfortable, but necessary, conversations about race, and risked overshadowing Knight’s bigger point about the MPD’s diversity problem.

-North Side council member Jeremiah Ellison said Tuesday he had a “lot of respect” for Knight and his willingness to speak “bluntly” about issues facing the department.
+Knight joined the department in 1991, and worked as both as a patrolman and detective, before taking over the procedural justice initiative, which sought to improve public trust by emphasizing respectful interactions.

-He said he couldn’t comment on the demotion, because he hadn’t yet had a chance to speak with Arradondo or Knight.
-But, he disagreed with the idea that Knight’s comments were racially motivated.
+The Chicago-native stepped into the then-new role of chief of staff last March, and was put in charge of overseeing the department’s community outreach efforts.